top of page

 Tequila comes only from the Weber blue agave, and it is a Mexican spirit.

-Actually, to my knowledge, it can only be made in Mexico, making Jalisco the town of Tequila.
-The crazy part is that the blue agave needs 6-12 years to grow to be distilled, and they use only the "pina", which is the middle part of the plant.
-To call it Tequila, it must be made from at least 51% blue agave, and aging must take place in oak barrels, bottling from 70-110 proof – that is the law.
-Almost like with Rum, the aging process will show in the color, ranging from "Blanco/Silver" which is aged less than 2 months to Reposado, Anejo, and Extra Añejo, which is aged for more than 3 years.
+To my knowledge, it can only be made in Mexico, making Jalisco the town of Tequila.
+The crazy part is that the blue agave needs 6-12 years to grow to be distilled, and they use only the "pina", the middle part of the plant.
+To call it Tequila, it must be made from at least 51% blue agave, and aging must occur in oak barrels, bottling from 70-110 proof – that is the law.
+Like with Rum, the aging process will show in color, ranging from "Blanco/Silver," aged for less than 2 months, to Reposado, Anejo, and Extra Añejo, aged more than 3 years.

 MEZCAL